Dating back to the early

-and continuing into the 21st Century, a variety of Amelia Earhart investigative authors kept discovering new, revealing, and
+1960s and continuing into the 21st Century, a variety of Amelia Earhart investigative authors kept discovering new, revealing,

-at times startling information about Amelia Earhart's 1937 'disappearance' and subsequent 'missing person case' that was previously
+and at times startling information about Amelia Earhart's 1937 'disappearance' and subsequent 'missing person case' that had

-Above: These two landmark books from 1966 and 1970 combined over fifteen years of investigative research.
+Above: These two landmark books from 1966 and 1970 combined to exhibit over fifteen years of investigative

-Both concluded how after the end of World War Two the United States and Japan agreed not to publicly disclose an awareness
+research.
+Both concluded how after the end of World War Two, the United States and Japan conjointly agreed not to publicly

-they shared that concerned the true outcome of Amelia Earhart and her navigator, Fred Noonan's 1937 world flight attempt.
+disclose an awareness they shared about the true outcome of Amelia Earhart and her navigator, Fred Noonan's 1937 world flight

 who inquired about the information they discovered and presented were greeted by official silence in Washington and

-Tokyo when they pressed for more information.
+Tokyo when they sought more information.
 Eventually, most gave up on trying to get an official response from either government.

 Even so, by the mid-1970s it had become clear in a forensic argument way that Amelia Earhart and Fred Noonan did not simply